mlucy/mnist_aec_pytorch/README.md

   in [0, 256) and then does lattice search if that isn't good enough.
   This paper seems to just let us pass arbitrary floats.
 Try it both ways?

+* Add a requirements file.

+* Add lock-holding for the training cache so experiments can be run in parallel without re-doing work?

 ## Thoughts